Loading Events

 Olufunke Grace Bankole

-Olufunke Grace Bankole is a Nigerian American writer and novelist.
-A graduate of Harvard Law School, and a recipient of a Soros Justice Advocacy Fellowship, her work has appeared in numerous publications, including Ploughshares, Glimmer Train Stories, AGNI, Michigan Quarterly Review, New Letters, Electric Literature, Poets & Writers, and elsewhere.
+Olufunke Grace Bankole is a Nigerian American writer.
+The Edge of Water (Tin House), her debut novel, has been praised by Oprah Daily, Goodreads, Ms. Magazine, Book Riot, Electric Literature, The Root, Debutiful, and more; named a Best Book of 2025 by Apple; and is currently a Finalist for the Westport Prize for Literature and a Finalist for the New American Voices Award.
+A graduate of Harvard Law School, and a recipient of a Soros Justice Advocacy Fellowship, her work has appeared in numerous publications, including Ploughshares, Glimmer Train Stories, AGNI, Michigan Quarterly Review, New Letters, The Antioch Review, and Poets & Writers.
 She won the first-place prize in the Glimmer Train Short-Story Award for New Writers, and was the Bread Loaf-Rona Jaffe Scholar in Fiction at the Bread Loaf Writers’ Conference.
-She has been awarded an Oregon Literary Fellowship in Fiction, a Ludwig Vogelstein Foundation grant, a residency-fellowship from the Anderson Center at Tower View, and has received a Pushcart Special Mention for her writing.
+She has been awarded an Oregon Literary Fellowship in Fiction, a Ludwig Vogelstein Foundation grant, a residency-fellowship from the Anderson Center at Tower View, and other honors.

 Read more